OnSite Employer Testing logo — on-site and mobile employer drug and alcohol testing services

 What is the difference between DOT and non-DOT drug testing?

-DOT testing follows federal drug and alcohol regulations for covered safety-sensitive employees (forms, modalities, and reasons for test are defined by rule).
-Non-DOT workplace testing follows your company policy and applicable state law for employees who are not in a DOT-covered category.
-The right paperwork and procedures depend on which program applies.
-For a fuller employer-focused walkthrough, see DOT vs non-DOT drug testing explained or the companion article DOT vs non-DOT for employers.
+DOT follows federal drug and alcohol rules for covered safety-sensitive employees (forms, modalities, and reasons for test are set by regulation).
+Non-DOT follows your company policy and state law for everyone else on that program.
+Use the right paperwork for each path.
+For more depth see DOT vs non-DOT drug testing explained or DOT vs non-DOT for employers.

 Can you test both DOT-covered and non-DOT employees at the same company?

-Yes.
-Many employers run both programs.
-The important part is separating who is covered under which rules so collectors use the correct procedures.
-Share your roster categories during intake—we align with your DER for DOT and with HR for non-DOT paths.
-Browse DOT drug testing and non-DOT workplace testing for how each is executed.
+Yes—many employers run both.
+Keep roster categories clear so collectors use the right steps.
+Share that context at intake; we align with your DER for DOT and HR for non-DOT.
+See DOT drug testing and non-DOT workplace testing for how each runs in the field.

 Post-accident, reasonable suspicion & random testing